pablogila/qrotor/README.md

 ## Custom potentials from DFT

 QRotor can be used to obtain custom rotational potentials from DFT calculations.
-Using Quantum ESPRESSO, running an SCF calculation for a methyl rotation every 10 degrees:
+To run a Quantum ESPRESSO SCF calculation for a methyl rotation every 10 degrees:

 ```python
 import qrotor as qr